SharmaRahul111/projects/README.md

 # Projects
 List of all my projects that I have done or would like to do in the future and other ideas

+### Note
+- ✅   - Initial Goal Achieved (still may get updates)
+- ✅✅ - Done (Prolly never touching it 😅)
+- ⏳   - Currently working on it
+- ⏳⏳ - Was working on it but delayed for underined time
+- ❌   - Probably won't do

 ## Apps
 - Synchronized todo / reminder
 - Money logging app